• Skip to primary navigation

 A mixing bowl with cake batter and a whisk.

-Step 2: In a large mixing bowl, whisk together the sugar, orange zest and eggs til light and fluffy.
+Step 2: (Pictured above) In a large mixing bowl, whisk together the sugar, orange zest and eggs til light and fluffy.
 Whisk in the sour cream and orange juice followed by the olive oil.

 A large mixing bowl with cake batter and a white spatula in it.

-Step 3: Use a rubber spatula to fold in the dry ingredients alternatively.
-Stir until just combined.
-Pour mixture into an 8 inch round pan lined with parchment paper.
+Step 3: (Pictured above) Fold in the dry ingredients until just combined.
+Pour mixture into an 8 or 9 inch round pan lined with parchment paper.

 A round cake pan with cake batter in it.

-Step 4: Place into oven at 350 Fahrenheit for 30-35 minutes or until a toothpick comes out clean.
+Step 4: (Pictured above) Place into oven at 350 Fahrenheit for 30-35 minutes.
 Place pan on a rack and cool 15 minutes.
 Turn cake out onto a wire rack.
 Cool completely before topping with ganache.

 Making the chocolate ganache